kubeflow/website/content/docs/started/k8s/kfctl-istio-dex.md

 ## Before you start

 The instructions below assume that you have an existing Kubernetes cluster.

+### Default StorageClass for on-premises deployments

+This Kubeflow deployment requires a default StorageClass with a [dynamic volume provisioner](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/).
+Verify the `provisioner` field of your default StorageClass definition.
+If you don't have a provisioner, ensure that you have configured volume provisioning in your Kubernetes cluster appropriately as mentioned [below](#provisioning-of-persistent-volumes-in-kubernetes).

+### Notes on the configuration file

 Configuring your installation with {{% config-file-istio-dex %}} has a few options you should consider: